dataspecer/ds-wdoi/source/preprocessing/README.md

 The main script is `p_loading.py`.

 - Inputs:
-  - optional argument for languages extracration
+  - optional argument for languages extraction
     - This parameter must always be equal to the one used in phase 3.
     - `--lang`
     - accepts a list of space separated language shortcuts